 At 17, I authored Flavors of Oakland, a cookbook which has garnered words of praise from Alice Waters, Oakland's mayor, and Michelin-Chef James Syhabout, among other chefs and writers.
 Thanks to a great reception, and continued community support, Flavors of Oakland is going into a third printing!

-I’m the assistant editor at Serious Eats, and my freelance writing on food and culture has been published in The Washington Post, Bon Appétit, New York Magazine's Grub Street, Vice, Edible Magazine, and Serious Eats, among other publications.
+I’m the assistant editor at Serious Eats, and my writing on food and culture is published in The Washington Post, Bon Appétit, New York Magazine's Grub Street, Epicurious, Vice, Civil Eats, and Serious Eats, among other print and web publications.